abaets3/a1/README.md

 URL: https://github.com/abaets3/a1

-TLDR; run python main.py after all packages installed.
+TLDR; run python main.py after all packages installed and you make a plots dir.

 To run this code you will need to install numpy